 Dear Prospective Graduate Students,

-We support students with a rigorous and respectful intellectual environment, with limited teaching requirements, and, not insignificantly, with a reasonable stipend.
+We support students with a rigorous and respectful intellectual environment, with limited teaching requirements and a reasonable stipend.
 Many of our faculty and students are engaged in collaborations with other labs on campus and with colleagues around the world.
-Importantly, many of these collaborations are initiated by the students themselves.
-Students are not tied down to individual labs by byzantine funding rules.
+Importantly, students are not restricted to conduct research within their advisor’s research group; many students initiate their own collaborations within and outside of the University.
 A student’s funding is dependent only on making satisfactory progress toward the degree, whether that student is working with faculty on campus or mainly collaborating with scientists in other countries.
 We revel in the independence of our graduate students and we take enormous pride in their successes once they leave our department.

 Thank you for your interest in EEB and we look forward to seeing your application!